PrialaRadu/VisionDoc-AI/README.md

 Step 4: Run app.py for web chatbot interface

 - use user: 'admin' and password: 'adminpwd' for admin permissions
-- now, you can ask the model about any image that exists in any documents
+- now, you can ask the model about any image that exists in documents